White lion

 The white lion is a rare colour mutation of the lion, specifically the Southern African lion.
 White lions in the area of Timbavati are thought to have been indigenous to the Timbavati region of South Africa for centuries, although the earliest recorded sighting in this region was in 1938.
 White lions first became known to the English-speaking world in 1977 through the book The White Lions of Timbavati.

 Description

 White lions are not albinos.
-Their white color is caused by a recessive trait, called leucism, derived from a less-severe mutation in the same gene that causes albinism, similar to the gene responsible for white tigers.
+Their white color is called leucism, and is caused by an allele that is found at the same locus as the allele that causes albinism.
+It is thought, but not proven, that the allele is inherited in an autosomal recessive fashion.
 They vary from blonde to near-white.
 This coloration does not appear to pose a disadvantage to their survival.
 White lions were considered to have been technically extinct in the wild between 1992 and 2004, when the Global White Lion Protection Trust achieved the first successful reintroduction of white lions to their natural habitat.
 These prides have continued to hunt and breed successfully in the wild, whilst other occurrences of white lion births have been reported in the greater Kruger region since then.

 Breeding and genetics

-A recessive gene gives white lions their unusual colors.
-A similar gene also produces white tigers.
-White lions can therefore be selectively bred for zoos, animal shows and wildlife parks.
-Such breeding involves inbreeding and can result in inbreeding depression (genetic defects, reduced fertility, and physical defects), although this has not yet been found to cause hind-limb paralysis or serious heart defects, which would indicate a severe level of inbreeding.
-Some are concerned about white lions mating with lions of other alleles, due to possible extinction of the white lion allele.
-However, this is not valid as the offspring will inherit the recessive white gene and therefore make it possible to produce white offspring in a later generation, thus making the allele more widespread.
-Some critics maintain that white lions should not be introduced into the wild because of the inbreeding that has taken place in zoos and breeding camps.
-Inbreeding can cause severe problems reproductively, even causing Arnold-Chiari malformation.
-This causes problems in the brain/skull and the spinal cord, more commonly in humans and dogs.
-However, ethical reintroduction programs such as The Global White Lion Protection Trust have ensured through the use of scientific methodologies that the lions in their program are not inbred.